0xAF/meshtastic_keygen/C/README.md

   - `--quiet`, `-q`: Disable periodic reporting (5s stats)
   - `--affinity`: Pin worker threads to CPU cores (Linux)
   - `--better`, `-b`: Only search for "visually better" adjacent variants around your pattern (the base `STR` and `STR=` are skipped):
+  - `--gpu`, `-g`: Use the experimental OpenCL GPU implementation (requires OpenCL runtime and `opencl_keygen.cl`).
+Currently a scaffold; the kernel returns placeholder results until the X25519 ladder is implemented.
     This keeps the requested `STR` but nudges it with Base64 boundary characters for nicer-looking keys.
     - Prefix variants: `STR/` and `STR+`
     - Suffix variants: `/STR=` and `+STR=`